Arrangements by Category(Click Below)

 All Night Long

 The wonderful Chilton Price wrote this spicy song.
 Though no more than R rated, the song makes its meaning clear.
 Ms. Price’s biggest hit was “You Belong to Me.”
-She composed this song alone, though a couple of the band members who introduced the piece wangled their way into a share of the compensation.
+She composed the latter song alone, though a couple of the band members who introduced the piece wangled their way into a share of the compensation.
 This practice has not been at all rare.
 Hey, do you think Elvis really wrote “Love Me Tender”?

 All the Way

 This wonderfully intense ballad is great for contest.
 Flipside first sang it in most heartfelt fashion.
 Now top women’s groups such as MAXX Factor and Gem City have taken this song to a new level.
-Continue reading All the Way

 Among My Souvenirs